Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors

-In this section, we discuss the implication of the predicted detection rates for GW sources with distinguishable Type-II images.
+In this section, we discuss the implication of the predicted detection rates for GW sources with distinguishable type II images.
 We re-examine assumptions in our analysis and explore how relaxing these assumptions lead to more an optimistic detection prediction.

-As Figure~\ref{dN_mass} shows, the yearly detection rates of GW sources with distinguishable Type-II images are 56.9, 8.6 and 0.06 for CE, ET and LIGO Voyager, respectively.
-In particular, in the case of CE, more than 30\% of all detectable strongly-lensed sources will have distinguishable Type-II images.
-For such sources, detection of the Type-II image alone can confirm the existence of strongly-lensed images, without pair-wise GW event inference on the strong lensing hypothesis.
+As Figure~\ref{dN_mass} shows, the yearly detection rates of GW sources with distinguishable type II images are 56.9, 8.6 and 0.06 for CE, ET and LIGO Voyager, respectively.
+In particular, in the case of CE, more than 30\% of all detectable strongly lensed sources will have distinguishable type II images.
+For such sources, detection of the type II image alone can confirm the existence of strongly lensed images, without pair-wise GW event inference on the strong lensing hypothesis.
 Once such images are identified, the inferred source parameter values can act as a prior during the subsequent and more elaborate catalog search for the other images.

-For ET and LIGO Voyager, the expected detection rate is smaller, thus the distinguishable Type-II images will not be as powerful for confirming the strong lensing hypothesis as in the case of CE.
-However, we emphasize that if several of our conservative constraints can be relaxed, distinguishable Type-II images can still contribute to the identification of strong lensing.
+For ET and LIGO Voyager, the expected detection rate is smaller, thus the distinguishable type II images will not be as powerful for confirming the strong lensing hypothesis as in the case of CE.
+However, we emphasize that if several of our conservative constraints can be relaxed, distinguishable type II images can still contribute to the identification of strong lensing.